 performance based on character count,

-In any case, we’d recommend exporting the data into excel for better analysis.
+In any case, we’d recommend exporting the data into Excel for better analysis.

 HubSpot also warns that data older than a year may not display on social reports.
-In fact, HubSpot counts in reports may vary from what you see in your social media accounts (as social media accounts count clicks on other elements: profile pictures, account name), whereas HubSpot only counts clicks on the shortened URL.
+In fact, HubSpot counts in reports may vary from what you see in your social media accounts (as social media accounts count clicks on other elements: profile pictures, and account name), whereas HubSpot only counts clicks on the shortened URL.